Soil and Water Conservation Program

 Each of the 114 soil and water conservation districts (SWCDs) in Missouri receives a district grant to hire personnel, fund technical assistance and provide information and education programs.

 Research and Monitoring

-The department’s Soil and Water Conservation Program also provides funding for university research, district benefits and administrative costs.
+The department’s Soil and Water Conservation Program also provides funding for university research.
 The program receives no general revenue funding for soil and water conservation efforts.